 Bava Batra 81 – Buying Trees

-If someone purchased two trees in the field of his fellow, he has not acquired any land – he has merely purchased the rights to their produce.
+If someone purchases two trees in his neighbor's field, he has not acquired any land - he has merely purchased the rights to their produce.
 Thus, if a tree dies, the buyer takes the dead wood, but he may not plant a tree on that site.
 Rabbi Meir, however, says that he has acquired land.

-Therefore, if the branches of the trees grew until they extended over the seller's land, the seller may not trim them, even if they block the sunlight and thus damage his crops.
-Since the buyer gets no land, it is understood that the seller pledges his own land to provide for the needs of the tree.
+Therefore, if the branches of the trees grow until they extend over the seller's land, the seller may not trim them, even if they block sunlight and thus damage his crops.
+Since the buyer gets no land, it is understood that the seller pledges his own land to provide for the tree's needs.

-If someone purchased three trees, he has acquired land, since he surely intended to buy a field of trees.
-Therefore, if the branches grew over the seller's land, the seller may trim them.
+If someone purchases three trees, he has acquired land since he surely intended to buy a field of trees.
+Therefore, if the branches grow over the seller's land, the seller may trim them.

 Monday, November 9, 2009